ediboc/proyectoley/content/initiative.en.md

 ---

 ## Summary
-This citizens’ initiative seeks to strengthen the **prevention, reporting, and sanctioning of workplace harassment in Spain** by promoting **healthy leadership** in public and private organizations.
+This citizensâ€™ initiative seeks to strengthen the **prevention, reporting, and sanctioning of workplace harassment in Spain** by promoting **healthy leadership** in public and private organizations.
 The central proposal is to **periodically evaluate people in supervisory roles** using transparent, measurable criteria regarding conduct, team climate, and respect for fundamental rights, in order to reduce harassment and other harmful practices at work.

-It is inspired by global data—such as Gallup’s *State of the Global Workplace* report—showing that healthy workplaces not only improve mental health, but also productivity and equity.
+It is inspired by global dataâ€”such as Gallupâ€™s *State of the Global Workplace* reportâ€”showing that healthy workplaces not only improve mental health, but also productivity and equity.

 The goal is for this initiative to serve as a model for Spain, Europe, and other countries committed to dignified and safe work.